abrahamwoubie/Summer_School_RL/schedule.md

 Lectures will start in AU206 (Joensuu) and SN200 (Kuopio) on Monday 14.8.2017 9:00.

+Participants can choose between speech or bioinformatics track (Wednesday, Thursday and Friday).

 ## Schedule of first week

 #### **Fundamentals of Machine Learning** (14-18 August 2017)